rx-angular/rx-angular/apps/docs/docs/template/api/rx-if-directive.md

 export class AppComponent {
   enabled$ = state.select('enabled');
   // As the part of the template where this function is used as event listener callback
-  // has `patchZone` false the all event listeners run ouside zone. itemDrag(event: DragEvent) {}
+  // has `patchZone` false the all event listeners run outside zone. itemDrag(event: DragEvent) {}
 }
 ```